LothairKizardjian/Game_0/DEVELOPMENT.md

 Game_0 is a lightweight, modular roguelike foundation using Love2D (Lua) with simple placeholder graphics.
 The goal is to provide a clean architecture you can grow: input, update, render loops; entities and systems; level generation; basic AI and combat.

-## Objectives
+## Objectives ✅
-- Core engine loop with scenes (state management)
+- Core engine loop with scenes (state management) ✅
-- Minimal ECS-like separation (entities + systems)
+- Minimal ECS-like separation (entities + systems) ✅
-- Simple tile map with walls and walkable tiles
+- Simple tile map with walls and walkable tiles ✅
-- Player movement and collision
+- Player movement and collision ✅
-- Basic enemy AI (chase player) and collision/combat
+- Basic enemy AI (chase player) and collision/combat ✅
-- Simple HUD (HP display)
+- Simple HUD (HP display) ✅
+- **NEW**: Camera system with zoom and smooth following ✅
+- **NEW**: Camera boundaries at map edges ✅

 ## Roadmap
 - Add procedural dungeon generation (rooms + corridors)